thingsdb/ThingsDocs/v0/content/errors/num_arguments_err.md

 weight: 211
 ---

-Returns an [error](../../data-types/error) when a wrong number of arguments are given.
+Returns an [error](../../data-types/error) when a wrong number of arguments is given.

 This function does *not* generate an [event](../../overview/events).